Opportunities in GP

 For information about opportunities to experience general practice as a junior doctor, go to Planning your GP Career.

-Being a GP generalist enables you to build a strong patient base; it allows you to provide continuing care that can span generations and lifetimes.
+Being a vocational GP enables you to build a strong patient base; it allows you to provide continuing care that can span generations and lifetimes.

 Many GPs are interested in one or more speciality areas that they will look to develop at some point in their career.
 Developing areas of special interest can help you to have a fulfilling career.
 You may choose to study one specific area or a number.
 Special interests can be explored at any point during your GP training, from your hospital year right through to your Advanced Specialised Training (ACRRM) or Advanced Rural Skills Training (FARGP).
 It depends on whether you choose to gain fellowship with the Australian College of Rural and Remote Medicine (ACRRM) or the Royal Australian College of General Practitioners (RACGP)